 Under applicable rules and regulations under the Exchange Act, any person engaged in the distribution of the Securities may not simultaneously engage in market making activities with respect to the securities of the Company for a period of two business days prior to the commencement of such distribution.
-In addition and without limiting the foregoing, each Selling Securityholder will be subject to applicable provisions of the Exchange Act and the rules and regulations thereunder, including, without limitation, the Rules promulgated under Regulation M, which provisions may limit the timing of purchases and sales of shares of the Company's securities by the Selling Securityholders.
+In addition and without limiting the foregoing, each Selling Securityholder will be subject to applicable provisions of the Exchange Act and the rules and regulations thereunder, including, without limitation, Rules 10b-6 and 10b-7, which provisions may limit the timing of purchases and sales of shares of the Company's securities by the Selling Securityholders.